-- 57.a: Please see reconciliation on page 10.
-Please see the notes for Paragraph 244 below for more information. - 57.b: These items are provided on page 10 for the current valuation, except for covered payroll, which should be determined based on appropriate methods. - 57.c: We have not been asked to calculate an actuarially determined contribution amount.
+- 57.b: These items are provided on page 10 for the current valuation, except for covered payroll, which should be determined based on appropriate methods. - 57.c: We have not been asked to calculate an actuarially determined contribution amount.
 We assume the Town contributes on an ad hoc basis, but in an amount sufficient to fully fund the obligation over a period not to exceed 27 years. - 57.d: We are not aware that there are any statutorily or contractually established contribution requirements.